Next to your house, your swimming pool is your biggest investment.

 Pass it up, and you’ll regret it.
 The good news: it adds less than $1,000 to the cost of your pool.

-Even a simple water feature adds the soothing sound of moving water to your outdoor experience.
+Even a simple pool features add the soothing sound of moving water to your outdoor experience.
 It makes a huge difference in the enjoyment of your pool.

 It could be a small jet shooting up, a bubbler under the water, a small waterfall.